SpongePowered/SpongeDocs/source/server/spongineer/commands.rst

 ====================  ========================================  ====================
 Command               Description                               Permission
 ====================  ========================================  ====================
-/forge tps            Display ticks per second for each world.
-Not yet available.
-/forge track          Enable tile entity tracking.
+/forge tps            Display ticks per second for each world.  forge.command.forge /forge track          Enable tile entity tracking.              forge.command.forge
 ====================  ========================================  ====================

 |

-For most Forge mods, command permissions are provided in the form ``<modid>.command.<commandname>``.
-This may not always be the case, so check the mods you use to be sure.
+For any Forge mods that use the vanilla command API, command permissions are provided in the form ``<modid>.command.<commandname>``.

 Vanilla